Alcantor/LotusECU-T4e/README.md

 It's possible to re-enable it with a JTAG/BDM access or a modified .CRP file.

+Some recent T6 software versions limit access to the RAM only and display the calibration version on the instrument cluster.

 ## Prerequisite

 The [Python 3] interpreter with the [pyserial] module, the [python-can] module